Kreyol Essence Oil Update | Shark Tank Season 11

 Additionally, they also tote that their oil can help promote hair growth.
 Then, during their pitch, they give the sharks a box of their products, and all agree that they look and feel great.

 Yve-Car explains their previous earnings for Kreyol Essence, including the $1 million in revenue they earned in 2018.
-Further, they’ve pivoted towards direct-to-consumer sales, and they’ve also just signed a deal with ULTA beauty, which is one of the largest beauty companies in the US.
+Further, they’ve pivoted towards direct-to-consumer sales, and they’ve also just signed a deal with ULTA Beauty, which is one of the largest beauty companies in the US.

 Despite the company’s high sales, Barbara Corcoran is the first shark to drop out, because the business is too dependent on Yve-Car herself.
 Likewise, without the remarkable salesmanship Yve-Car brings to the table, she doesn’t think it’s scalable.